-- · the progress and costs of our research and development programs; - · the scope, timing and results of pre-clinical testing and clinical trials; - · patient recruitment and enrollment in current and future clinical trials; - the costs involved in seeking regulatory approvals for our investigational drug candidates; - the costs involved in filing and pursuing patent applications and enforcing patent claims; - · the establishment of collaborations, sublicenses and strategic alliances; - the costs involved in establishing a commercial operation and in launching a product without a partner; - · the cost of manufacturing and commercialization activities and arrangements; - \cdot $\;$ the ultimate results of the stability of the batches of Qnexa produced for commercialization: - · the results of operations; - demand for MUSE; - the potential forced purchase of the royalty streams we previously sold to Deerfield; - · the cost, timing and outcome of regulatory reviews; - · the rate of technological advances; - · ongoing determinations of the potential commercial success of our investigational drug candidates; - the state of the economy and financing environment: - · the regulatory approval environment and regulatory hurdles for safety assessment for new products;
+- the negative vote of the Advisory Committee of the FDA on Qnexa and the effect, if any, on the timing and approvability of the NDA for Qnexa; - the progress and costs of our research and development programs; - · the scope, timing and results of pre-clinical testing and clinical trials; - · patient recruitment and enrollment in current and future clinical trials; - · the costs involved in seeking regulatory approvals for our investigational drug candidates; - the costs involved in filing and pursuing patent applications and enforcing patent claims; - the establishment of collaborations, sublicenses and strategic alliances; - the costs involved in establishing a commercial operation and in launching a product without a partner; - the cost of manufacturing and commercialization activities and arrangements; - the ultimate results of the stability of the batches of Qnexa produced for commercialization: - the results of operations; - demand for MUSE; - \cdot $\;$ the potential forced purchase of the royalty streams we previously sold to Deerfield; - · the cost, timing and outcome of regulatory reviews;

+- the rate of technological advances; - · ongoing determinations of the potential commercial success of our investigational drug candidates; - · the state of the economy and financing environment; - · the regulatory approval environment and regulatory hurdles for safety assessment for new products;

-- the health care reimbursement system or the impact of healthcare reform, if any, imposed by the U.S. federal government; - the level of resources devoted to sales and marketing capabilities; - · perceptions and interpretations of Qnexa or the data by outside analysts or others; and the activities of competitors.
+- the health care reimbursement system or the impact of healthcare reform, if any, imposed by the U.S. federal government; - the level of resources devoted to sales and marketing capabilities; - · perceptions and interpretations of Qnexa or the data by outside analysts or others; and - · the activities of competitors.